presseddigital/linkit/README.md

         composer require fruitstudios/linkit

-2. In the Control Panel, go to Settings → Plugins and click the “Install” button for LinkIt.
+2. In the Control Panel, go to Settings → Plugins and click the “Install” button for Linkit.

-## Configuring LinkIt
+## Configuring Linkit

-Once installed, create a new field and choose the LinkIt fieldtype.
+Once installed, create a new field and choose the Linkit fieldtype.
 You'll then have the option of configuring what link type will be available to this field.

 The following link type are available: